smitngandhi/SGP_Mitra/SGP_Mitra-main/DEPLOYMENT.md

-# SGP Mitra - Deployment Guide
+#  Mitra - Deployment Guide

 ## 🚀 Deployment Overview

-This guide covers deploying SGP Mitra in various environments, from development to production-ready deployments with high availability and scalability.
+This guide covers deploying  Mitra in various environments, from development to production-ready deployments with high availability and scalability.

 ## 📋 Pre-Deployment Checklist